-He has a regular guest role on NBC’s sitcom Community, is the voice of Vanity Smurf in The Smurfs movie and its sequel The Smurfs 2, and has appeared in The Simpsons as Marge and Homer’s next-door neighbour, Booth Wilkes-John.
+Oliver played Dr. Ian Duncan on the NBC sitcom Community; was the voice of Vanity Smurf in The Smurfs move and The Smurfs 2; appeared in The Simpsons as Marge and Homer’s next door neighbour, Booth Wilkes-John; and voices the role of Augustus P. Crumhorn in Danger Mouse.

 Visit John’s website at: www.iamjohnoliver.com